ivalace/ivalace.github.io/content/hoard/writing-within-limits/writing-within-limits.md

 order = 6
 +++

-*Bite sized words for pocket dimensions.*
+*This is where I go to test my skills against the final boss: Word Limits.*

 ---

 ## Character Dialogue

-*The Gremlin Guarantee: learn my NPCs in 50 characters or less.*
+*Learn my NPCs in 50 characters or less.*

 ### Xeton
 - Ah, so you're the rats who crept into my woods.